chris-german/Hoffman2Tutorials/RTutorial/README.md

 just submitting jobs.
 The `qrsh` command is for loading you onto an interactive compute node.

-Typing `qrsh` on the Hoffman2 login node will submit q request for an interactive session.
+Typing `qrsh` on the Hoffman2 login node will submit a request for an interactive session.
 By default, the session will run for two hours and the physical memory alotted will be 1GB.